 Root Zone Automation (NTIA IANA Functions Contract: C.2.9.2.e)

-Description of the function: A fully automated system must which includes a secure (encrypted) system for customer communications; an automated provisioning protocol allowing customers to manage their interactions with the root zone management system; an online database of change requests and subsequent actions whereby each customer can see a record of their historic requests and maintain visibility into the progress of their current requests; and a test system, which customers can use to meet the technical requirements for a change request ; an internal interface for secure communications between the IANA Functions Operator; the Administrator, and the Root Zone Maintainer..
+Description of the function: A fully automated system that includes a secure (encrypted) system for customer communications; an automated provisioning protocol allowing customers to manage their interactions with the root zone management system; an online database of change requests and subsequent actions whereby each customer can see a record of their historic requests and maintain visibility into the progress of their current requests; a test system, which customers can use to test the technical requirements for a change request ; and an internal interface for secure communications between the IANA Functions Operator; the Administrator, and the Root Zone Maintainer..

-Customers of the function: ccTLD registries, gTLD registries, .INT registry.
+Customers of the function: TLD registries.

 What registries are involved in providing the function: Root Zone database, Root Zone WHOIS.